 When this happens, it can lead you to return to and get stuck in these responses when you feel threatened or triggered.
-Symptoms such as anxiety, anger, feeling stuck are all somatic PTSD symptoms.
+Symptoms such as anxiety, anger, and feeling stuck are all somatic PTSD symptoms.
 SE aims to create a nurturing space to release these traumas from your body.

 In SE, you are encouraged to develop a greater awareness of your body.
 One way this happens is by attuning to the physical sensations that occur in your body.
-A SE practitioner may also use visualization, creative arts, touch and movement to help you connect to your body.
+A SE practitioner may also use visualization, creative arts, touch, and movement to help you connect to your body.
 Connecting to sensation develops your capacity to cope outside of sessions.

 Who is Somatic Experiencing for?

-Although SE was first developed for treating trauma and PTSD, it is also helpful for issues including anxiety, grief & loss, depression, stress, chronic pain, digestive problems, body image struggles and intimacy & relationship issues.
+Although SE was first developed for treating trauma and PTSD, it is also helpful for issues including anxiety, grief & loss, depression, stress, chronic pain, digestive problems, body image struggles, and intimacy & relationship issues.

 Somatic experiencing may be especially helpful if talking about your trauma is too difficult.
 It is also helpful for those who have not found success with other types of talk therapy.
 SE is a gentle way to work through your trauma.
 It focuses more on the physical than the verbal story.